sdenier/golive/README.md

 **GoLive**

-- configuration (columns, layout ?, automatic number of columns?)
-- automatic detection of new/recent results + highlight
+- layout for 7 courses (1 Long, 6 Shorts)
 - special headup component with only new/recent results
 - only check/refresh after scroll end?
 - don't poll/refresh results unless all columns have at least one full pass